DEFRA/forms-runner-v2/src/server/plugins/engine/README.md

 There are a number of `LiquidJS` filters available to you from within the templates:

-- `page` - returns the page for the given path
-- `pagedef` - returns the page definition for the given path
+- `page` - returns the page definition for the given path
-- `field` - returns the component field for the given name
-- `fielddef` - returns the component field definition for the given name
+- `field` - returns the component definition for the given name
-- `href` - returns the page href for the given page
+- `href` - returns the page href for the given page path
-- `answer` - returns the users answer for a given component field
+- `answer` - returns the user's answer for a given component
-- `evaluate` - evaluates and returns a Liquid template
+- `evaluate` - evaluates and returns a Liquid template using the current context

 ### Examples